jalenchen0/image-detection-autoclicker/README.md

 # Image Detection Autoclicker

-A fast and flexible Python-based real-time image detector that autoclicks on image detection until the image is no longer detected.
-Designed for games or apps where a fast response is required upon something appearing, such as an exclamation mark.
+A fast Python-based real-time image detector that autoclicks on image detection until the image is no longer detected.
+Designed for games or apps where there are quick time events (a fast response is required upon something appearing, such as an exclamation mark).

-Make sure to place the images you want to detect in the images folder.

-This script uses OpenCV for image detection.
+This script uses OpenCV for image detection and Dear PyGUI for the GUI.

 ## Features
+- Clean, easy to use GUI
+- FPS and match confidence display
 - Easy to change settings
 - Detects the selected image on a portion of the screen
 - Supports multi-scale matching
 - Fast detection loop with minimal CPU usage
-- Optional preview with an FPS and match confidence display
+- Optional preview of the detection box

 ## Settings
 - Name of the image to detect